 1. VOLUNTEER BLOG

-The Volunteer Blog is a resource for all Volunteer news, information, updates, changes, announcements, reminders, etc. The idea is to have all the important info in one place, archived and searchable online.
-Please check the Volunteer Blog on a regular basis, especially prior to your shift.
+The Volunteer Blog is a resource for all Volunteer news, information, updates, changes, announcements, reminders, etc. The idea is to have all the essential info in one place, archived and searchable online.
+Please check the Volunteer Blog regularly, especially before your shift.

 2. WEEKLY SHIFT